Korean axe murder incident

-Three days later, American and South Korean forces launched Operation Paul Bunyan, an operation that cut down the tree with a show of force to intimidate North Korea into backing down, which occurred.
+Three days later, US and South Korean forces launched Operation Paul Bunyan, an operation that cut down the tree with a show of force to intimidate North Korea into backing down, which it did.
 North Korea then accepted responsibility for the earlier killings.

 The incident is also known alternatively as the hatchet incident, the poplar tree incident, and the tree trimming incident.

 Background

-In the Joint Security Area, near the Bridge of No Return (across which the Military Demarcation Line runs), a 30 m poplar tree blocked the line of sight between a United Nations Command (UNC) checkpoint and an observation post.
+In the Joint Security Area (JSA), near the Bridge of No Return (through which the Military Demarcation Line runs), a 30 m poplar tree blocked the line of sight between a United Nations Command (UNC) checkpoint and an observation post.

 On one occasion before the incident, North Korean soldiers had held a group of US troops at gunpoint.
-Joint Security Force (JSF) company commander Captain Arthur Bonifas was then sent to force the North Koreans to stand down and to bring the Americans back to safety, and he did so successfully.
+The Joint Security Force (JSF) company commander, Captain Arthur Bonifas, was then sent to force the North Koreans to stand down and to bring the Americans back to safety, and he did so successfully.
 Bonifas was later one of the soldiers killed in the axe murders.

-The North Koreans said that the tree had been planted by their leader, Kim Il-sung.
+Wayne Kirkbride, an officer at the DMZ at the time, recalled hearing that North Korean soldiers had told members of a work force sent to cut the tree that they could not, as it had been planted by their leader, Kim Il Sung.

 Initial trimming

-On August 18, 1976, a group of five Korean Service Corps (KSC) personnel escorted by a UNC security team consisting of Captain Arthur Bonifas, his South Korean Army counterpart, Captain Kim, the platoon leader of the current platoon in the area (First Lieutenant Mark Barrett), and 11 enlisted personnel, both American and South Korean, went into the JSA to prune the tree.
+On August 18, 1976, a group of five Korean Service Corps (KSC) personnel were escorted by a UNC security team consisting of Captain Arthur Bonifas; his South Korean army counterpart, Captain Kim; the platoon leader of the current platoon in the area, First Lieutenant Mark Barrett; and 11 enlisted personnel, both American and South Korean.

 The two captains did not wear sidearms, as members of the Joint Security Area were limited to five armed officers and 30 armed enlisted personnel at a time.
 However, there were mattocks in the back of the 2 1/2-ton truck.
-The KSC workers had the axes that they brought to prune the tree branches.
+The KSC workers had the axes that they had brought to prune the tree branches.